optakt/optakt.github.io/content/knowledge/flare_architecure.md

 ### Advantages

-A state connector system is a competitive approach for proving the state of an underlying chain to a smart contract, and it has the following advantages:
+A [State Connector System](https://docs.flare.network/en/state-connector) is a competitive approach for proving the state of an underlying chain to a smart contract, and it has the following advantages:

 * Transaction validity references back to an underlying chain's genesis block: Other approaches like the SPV (Simplified Payment Verification) proof do not check the validity of a transaction, because it is considered harmful for proving the state of an underlying chain to another network.
 * Safety only depends on an underlying chain's validators: There is no trusted third-party service that has its own set of economic incentives and risks.